Interplay between altermagnetism and topological superconductivity on an unconventional superconducting platform: Numerical Results

-In a chiral \( p \)-wave superconductor, the ribbon geometry, as expected, supports two chiral edge channels for a small magnitude of the altermagnet OP \( J_A < J_A^c \), as displayed in Fig. \ref{Fig3}(c).
-On the other hand, for the overcritical amplitude, \( J_A > J_A^c \), the behavior changes dramatically as the edge modes become delocalized.
-Such a change in the band structure is a consequence of the transition to a nodal line superconducting phase, characterized by the presence of the isolated lines in the momentum space where the superconducting gap closes.
-The emergence of this phase is further corroborated by the plot of the corresponding (gapless) nodal lines in Fig. \ref{Fig2}(d).
+In a chiral \( p \)-wave superconductor, the ribbon geometry, as expected, supports two chiral edge channels for a small magnitude of the altermagnet OP, \( J_A < J_A^c \), as displayed in Fig.~\ref{Fig3}(c), with the crossing points moved from the zero momentum since the altermagnetic cooupling commutes with the chiral pairing term.
+These edge channels are indicative of a topological SC phase gapped in the bulk that preserves a nontrivial Chern number, and they are localized at opposite edges of the system, reflecting the underlying broken TRS of the chiral pairing.
+On the other hand, for an overcritical amplitude of the altermagnetic coupling, \( J_A > J_A^c \), the behavior of the system changes dramatically.
+The edge modes that were previously sharply confined to the boundaries become delocalized, which is a direct consequence of the system undergoing a topological phase transition into a gapless nodal-line SC phase, wherein the bulk gap closes along isolated lines in momentum space.
+The nodal-line phase is further confirmed by the gapless contours in the Brillouin zone shown in Fig.~\ref{Fig2}(d).
+Finally, this transition is also consequential for the local density of states, which will be discussed next.